Lacr1ma/routes/Documentation/Tutorials/Crud/Index.rst

    #. :yaml:`schemes` Which protocol should be used during the request.
    #. :yaml:`format` Indicates which view format we deal with.
 By default Extbase will trigger MyView.html, if it is set to json, the result will be MyView.json
    #. :yaml:`defaults` This is a container that may contain predefined values for your action, so-called arguments.
+   #. :yaml:`plugin` Since v10 is required and represents the plugin name of the needed extension::action itself.
    #. :yaml:`data` Required when we pass any data using POST or PUT methods.
 Just keep it empty for those methods.
    #. :yaml:`requirements` Allow us to control the variable type for dynamic variable in the route.
    #. :yaml:`middleware` Allow us to call certain list of middleware for the route.